Marj Brasch: Characterisation

+Kia ora, Shortland Street

+Marj delivered the first words spoken on Shortland Street, answering the phone at the clinic reception: "Shortland Street accident and emergency centre", though this was often confused with the later more established catch-phrase of the show "Kia ora, Shortland Street".
+This phrase was actually introduced three years into the shows tenure; on-screen the clinic sought to embrace Te Reo and implemented Maori phrases for reception.
+The at-times socially conservative Marj was shown to resist the move but soon came round to embracing Te Reo and "mangled the phrase with ... gusto".
+The use of a Conservative Pakeha woman coming round to appreciating the language was said to help bridge the cultural gap in New Zealand by incorporating te reo Māori.
+McRae supported the storyline, "It was a great move for Shortland Street to incorporate Māori into the show.
+I thoroughly agreed with it.
+I love the idea that we're a visible bi-cultural country."
+The phrase ultimately became "legendary" with all receptionist characters succeeding Marj uttering the words.

 Reception

-The character received a positive reception with a review of the first episode saying the reception desk was; "about the only place where the makers of Shortland Street have got it right".
+The character received a positive response with a review of the first episode saying the reception desk was; "about the only place where the makers of Shortland Street have got it right".
 However it took a while for Marj to be won over by the audience, with McRae suggesting that after the character was written with "a bit of comedy and a bit of warmth", she instantly became a fan favourite.
 McRae understood why viewers related to Marj so well, stating; "I think that Marj is possibly Mrs Middle New Zealand; I think people identify with her as being just like their next door neighbour or an aunty.
 I suppose she could become a sort of Kiwi icon."
 McRae was contacted by a political party in 1996 suggesting she run as an electorate MP following scenes where Marj was shown to be political.
+McRae later reflected on this, "The fact they asked me to stand for Parliament merely because I played Marj was ludicrous".
 When filming her final scenes at parliament, McRae remembered realising the impact Marj had made by the amount of MP's approaching her for photos.
 The relationship between Marj and Kirsty Knight (Angela Dotchin) proved memorable to fans due to its comedic nature.
 Scenes featuring Marj gossiping whilst purchasing from the clinic's food trolley further proved favourable to fans of the show and after being disestablished in the early 2000s, the trolley was reintroduced in 2014 to re-introduce similar scenes.